2016 National Planning Excellence Award: Urban Design

 The CitySpace Plan of 1998 identified Logan Square as having the second-lowest amount of open space per capita of any neighborhood in Chicago.
 The city brought residents together to discuss strategies for adding more parks, resulting in the 2004 Logan Square Open Space Plan.
 The plan included a proposal to convert the Bloomingdale Line into a trail.

-Civic engagement was, and continues to be, a hallmark of The 606.
-Neighbors were actively involved in the planning the park and trail system's design, function, and aesthetics, including access and safety.
+Civic engagement was and continues to be, a hallmark of The 606.
+Neighbors were actively involved in the planning of the park and trail system's design, function, and aesthetics, including access and safety.
 Community members were reached in person via public meetings or smaller gatherings with neighborhood groups and partner organizations such as block clubs and social service agencies.
 Transparency during the planning process made no topic off-limits, even if difficult or sensitive.
 This level of engagement has not wavered, and continues today, even with the park and trail system open and operational.

 A testament to the community engagement was that an estimated 50,000 people participated in the opening day celebration on June 6, 2015.